Free Shipping

 Table of contents

-On an elementary level, a gas fire pit is a straightforward machine.
 Have you ever asked yourself, ‘How do gas fire pits work?’ if so, we’re here to fill in the blanks for you.

-3. The burner.
+3. The Fire Pit Burner.

-The Gas Supply
+The Fire Pit Gas Supply

 Typically there are three ways to supply gas to your fire pit project: